-Palm Beach Gardens DUI defense lawyers, Royal Palm Beach DUI defense attorneys, Delray DUI defense attorneys are available now to defend your case.
-We have defended individuals charged with dui in Lake Worth, Riviera Beach, North Palm Beach, Wellington and Juno Beach.
+Our Palm Beach Gardens, Royal Palm Beach, and Boca Raton DUI defense lawyers are available now to defend your case.
+We have defended individuals charged with DUI in Lake Worth, Riviera Beach, North Palm Beach, Wellington and Juno Beach.

 If you have been pulled over for suspicion of driving under the influence, or if you have been pulled over for a traffic violation or any other reason and the police officer suspects you may also be under the influence of drugs or alcohol, the officer will ask you to step out of your vehicle to perform field sobriety exercises (aka FSEs) in an attempt to determine if you are in fact under the influence.

 Field sobriety exercises include: Horizontal Gaze Nystagmus (HGN), where the officer will look at your eyes to determine if they exhibit involuntary eye movement, such as shakes or jerks, called nystagmus; Walk and Turn, where the officer asks you to walk a certain number of steps heel-to-toe and then turn around and walk back; One Leg Stand, where the officer asks you to stand on one leg and count to 30 without hopping or falling; and Rhomberg Alphabet, where the officer asks you to say the alphabet without singing it.